nsbradford/Productivity/README.md

 * **Motivation** is at the root of productivity, and it comes from 1) having strongly defined goals, and 2) knowing the consequences if your worst flaws are left unchecked.
 * **Habits** are compoundable programs for self-automation.
 Habits and routine are positive.
 * **You’ll have to bargain with yourself** if you want any chance of following your plans.
 * **Favor assertiveness over open-mindedness** lest you die of analysis paralysis.
-“The most impressive people I know have strong beliefs about the world, which is rare in the general population.
+  * “The most impressive people I know have strong beliefs about the world, which is rare in the general population.
 If you find yourself always agreeing with whomever you last spoke with, that’s bad.” ([Sam Altman’s blog](http://blog.samaltman.com/productivity))
+  * “What important thing do you believe that most people disagree with you on?” - Peter Thiel interview question.
+  * “The consensus is built into the price.” - Ray Dalio on markets.
 * **Write what you learn down as [principles](https://www.principles.com/)** which you can share and discuss with other people; they can in turn rip you apart and spur you to improve (i.e. this page).

 ## Goals